Wild Place Project provides a fantastic opportunity for young people to experience nature in a safe, secure and hands-on way.

 As Wild Place Project is based on a site rich in natural beauty please be aware that paths can be loose and uneven, so ensure you wear sensible footwear - we would recommend walking boots or wellies during or following wet weather, and advise against wearing flip flops etc. Unfortunately, this means that parts of Wild Place Project are unsuitable for wheelchair users.

 Only dogs that are registered with Assistance Dogs UK can visit with their registered owner.
 You will need to bring confirmation of the registration on your visit.
 Dog Disclaimer

 Parking at Wild Place Project is limited; we advise arriving early during peak periods to avoid disappointment.
 Parking is free of charge.

 Coach parking spaces are strictly limited, and must be pre-booked.
 They will be allocated on a first come, first served basis.

-There are picnic benches in the Walled Garden.
+There are picnic benches in the Walled Garden and at Gelada Rocks.

 Our fun, adaptable workshops provide the opportunity to get hands-on with nature through a variety of games and practical activities.